 Scholars believe that Jewish dietary laws may be the first food laws on record.
-The general principles of keeping kosher are in the Torah, part of the Jewish bible.
+The general principles of keeping kosher are in the Torah, the first five books of the Hebrew Bible.
 It has commandments -- called mitzvahs -- to follow as ways to obey God.
 Keeping kosher is one of them.

-The dietary laws haven't changed from what the Torah commanded, but they've grown over the years to keep up with technology.
+Kashrut is the body of Jewish law dealing with kosher foods.
+The laws haven't changed from what the Torah commanded, but they've grown over the years to keep up with technology.

 Kosher Food Categories

 Meat.
-Kosher meat comes from animals that have split hooves -- like cows, sheep, and goats -- and chew their cud.
-When these types of animals eat, partially digested food (cud) returns from the stomach for them to chew again.
-Pigs, for example, have split hooves, but they don’t chew their cud.
-So pork isn’t kosher.
+The Torah says kosher meat can only come from animals that have split hooves and chew their cud, like cows, sheep, and goats.
+When these animals eat, partially digested food (cud) returns from the stomach for them to chew again.
+Pigs, for example, have split hooves, but they don’t chew their cud, so pork isn’t kosher.

-Jewish dietary law governs the method of slaughter and processing and the slaughterhouse equipment.
-Meat isn’t kosher if the animal died naturally.
+Kashrut law also governs the method of slaughter and processing, and the slaughterhouse equipment.
+Meat isn’t kosher if the animal dies naturally.
 Certain parts of an animal, including types of fat, nerves, and all of the blood, are never kosher.